-Taking into consideration of what you are looking for in terms of wildlife and birdwatching, you can ravel to Tarangire National park for your safari to Tanzania.
+Taking into consideration of what you are looking for in terms of wildlife and bird watching, you can travel to Tarangire National park on your safari to Tanzania.
 The dry season offers you the best time to watch lots of animals which comes between June and September being the best time to go on a safari.

 From Arusha, Tarangire is located at a distance of about 120 kilometers which is in the south east of Manyara NP.
 Being one of the most seasonal parks in northern Tanzania, Tarangire has a lot of migratory movement within greater Tarangire ecosystem.